Dive Master Course

 Do you have a deep and abiding passion for diving?
 Or, do you merely love it with all of your heart?
-If so, you should consider doing what you love for a living: become a PADI Divemaster.
+If so, you should consider doing what you love for a living: becoming a Dive Guild.

-When you join the Tribe by becoming a PADI Divemaster, you align yourself with the largest and most respected dive tribe in the world—that of PADI Professionals.
-These are PADI Divemasters and Instructors sharing a passion for diving and an active concern for the health of the world’s underwater habitats.
+When you join the Tribe by becoming a Divemaster, you align yourself with the largest and most respected dive tribe in the world—that of Professionals.
+These are Divemasters and Instructors sharing a passion for diving and an active concern for the health of the world’s underwater habitats.

 Looking for the first step in working with scuba as a career?
-Your adventure into the professional levels of recreational scuba diving begins with the PADI Divemaster program.
-Working closely with a PADI Instructor, in this program, you expand your dive knowledge and hone your skills to the professional level.
-PADI Divemaster training develops your leadership abilities, qualifying you to supervise dive activities and assist instructors with student divers.
-PADI Divemaster is the prerequisite certification for both the PADI Assistant Instructor and PADI Open Water Scuba Instructor certifications.
+Your adventure into the professional levels of recreational scuba diving begins with the Divemaster program.
+Working closely with an Instructor, in this program, you expand your dive knowledge and hone your skills to the professional level.
+Divemaster training develops your leadership abilities, qualifying you to supervise dive activities and assist instructors with student divers.
+Divemaster is the prerequisite certification for both the PADI Assistant Instructor and Open Water Scuba Instructor certifications.

 What You Learn

 As you progress through your Divemaster course, you’ll expand your diving knowledge, hone your skills, and increase your confidence.
-Then, as a PADI Divemaster, you’ll use these attributes to lead, mentor and motivate other divers and experience the joy of seeing them transformed by the majesty of the acquatic realm.
+Then, as a Divemaster, you’ll use these attributes to lead, mentor, and motivate other divers and experience the joy of seeing them transformed by the majesty of the aquatic realm.

 What You Can Teach

-After becoming certified as a PADI Divemaster you will be authorized to:
+After becoming certified as a Divemaster you will be authorized to:

 - Supervise both training and non-training-related activities by planning, organizing and directing dives